-Two years ago, I joined the Society for Editors and Proofreaders.
+Three years ago, I joined the Society for Editors and Proofreaders (SfEP) – now the Chartered Institute of Editing and Proofreading (CIEP).
 I had toyed with the idea of becoming a member shortly after I went freelance, but for reasons unknown, I put it off until a couple of years ago.

 Thank goodness I did.
-I now have access to the sum total of members’ knowledge in all areas affecting a freelance copy-editor; I have access to a wealth of training at reduced cost; I have something I can point to that says I have the skills and professionalism to do the job well; and I can offer clients the reassurance that I am bound by the SfEP’s Code of Practice.
+I now have access to the sum total of members’ knowledge in all areas affecting a freelance copyeditor; I have access to a wealth of training at a reduced cost; I have something I can point to that says I have the skills and professionalism to do the job well, and I can offer clients the reassurance that I am bound by the CIEP’s Code of Practice.

-Members have a wealth of specialisms, so any business, organisation or individual in need of a professional proofreader or copy-editor, should make the SfEP Directory of Editorial Services their first port of call.
+Members have a wealth of specialisms, so any business, organisation or individual in need of a professional proofreader or copyeditor, should make the CIEP Directory of Editorial Services their first port of call.